rangle/ngCourse2/handout/11-migrate.md

 This can have an enormous impact on developer tools, providing richer auto-complete, and static analysis.

-Angular 2 was built using TypeScript, and supports decorators/annotations which provide meta information to Angular.
+Angular 2 was built using TypeScript, and supports decorators which provide meta information to Angular.
 While it is possible to use Angular 2 without these features, the syntax feels more "natural" with TypeScript's decorators.

 ## Choose an Upgrade Path

-There are three primary ways of upgrading form Angular 1, to 2:
+There are three primary ways of upgrading from Angular 1, to 2:

 - Total Conversion
 - ng-upgrade